plxity/achievementsof.life/_users/plxity/index.md

 Interests: ['Coding', 'Video Editing', 'Side Projects']
 ---

+## October 2022
+- Built my first web3 project, a realtime gassless nft drop with a tweet platform - [Link](http://twift.club/) 🛠
+- Worked on a bot that helps you connect with a larger audience to hangout or vibe with - [Link](https://twitter.com/@2by7bot)
 ## September 2022
 - Tried playing around with Mediapipe and made [virtual drums](https://plxity.github.io/Drums-with-hand-recognition/).
 - Bought my first Jordans 👟